 Some bacteria make you sick and you get medicine from a doctor.
 This medicine is called antibiotic and acts like poison against (anti = against) bacteria.
-Bacteria aren’t stupid and learn, so that the poison is no longer effective.
+Bacteria aren’t stupid and learn, so that finally the poison is no longer effective.
 Here you can see how it works.

 This post is also available in: Deutsch